-- 1. Use a sharp scalpel to neatly cut an appropriate length of the black fluoro-elastomer tubing supplied. - 2.
-Fit one end of the tubing over the inlet stem of the cell (for Hg cell push tubing into the inlet) and the other end over the vapor outlet of the gas/liquid separator.
+- 1 Use a sharp scalpel to neatly cut an appropriate length of the black fluoro-elastomer tubing supplied. - 2 Fit one end of the tubing over the inlet stem of the cell (for Hg cell push tubing into the inlet) and the other end over the vapor outlet of the gas/liquid separator.

-When the VGA-77 is not being used, disconnect the tubing from the separator and store the cell in its holder at the front of the module.
+When the VGA 77 is not being used, disconnect the tubing from the separator and store the cell in its holder at the front of the module.

-Figure 17.
+Figure 16.
 Gas/liquid separator for an AA module

-Figure 18.
-Cell resting in module holder, when not in use
+Figure 17.
+Cell resting in module holder when not in use

-ICP module
+ICP Module

-If you are using the ICP reagent module, follow the steps below to connect the plasma gas/liquid separator outlet to the ICP instrument.
+If you are using the ICP reagent module, connect the plasma gas/liquid separator outlet to the ICP instrument.

-Note It is possible to connect the vapor generator to the ICP-OES or ICP-MS systems while the plasma is on.
+It is possible to connect the vapor generator to the ICP-OES systems while the plasma is on.